-- 204. Urges States to improve governmental and inter-institutional coordination mechanisms at the regional level in efforts to combat all forms of discrimination and to strengthen cooperation thereon with regional and international organizations; - 205.
-Recommends the establishment of regional mechanisms against racism and discrimination, including complaint mechanisms;
+- 204. Urges States to improve governmental and inter-institutional coordination mechanisms at the regional level in efforts to combat all forms of discrimination and to strengthen cooperation thereon with regional and international organizations; (para 136 section 5) - 205.
+Recommends the establishment of regional mechanisms against racism and discrimination, including complaint mechanisms; (para 19 section 2)